FedMKT: Federated Mutual Knowledge Transfer for Large and Small Language Models: Implementation Details of Token Alignment

 \end{enumerate}

 \item Tokenization and Alignment:

 \begin{enumerate} \item Tokenize the sentence "we utilize the dynamic programming approach to align tokens" using both the LLaMa2 and Bloom tokenizers.

 \item To align the two tokenization results and determine the optimal matching path, we utilize a dynamic programming algorithm.
 As an illustration, consider the tokenization outputs from LLaMa2 and Bloom.
 LLaMa2's tokenization yields: ['we', 'util', 'ize', 'the', 'dynamic', 'programming', 'approach', 'to', 'align', 'tokens'].
 In contrast, Bloom's tokenization produces: ['we', 'utilize', 'the', 'dynamic', 'programming', 'approach', 'to', 'align', 'tokens'].
 In this instance, seven terms from LLaMa2 align perfectly with those from Bloom, such as "we" and "dynamic".
 Notably, the LLaMa2 tokens 'util' and 'ize' collectively map to the single Bloom token 'utilize'.
 In scenarios where multiple tokens align to one, like the 2-to-1 case of 'util' and 'ize' mapping to 'utilize', we consider 'utilize' as a match for 'util' based on an optimal vocabulary mapping.
+Figure \ref{fig:tokenalign} illustrates an example of token alignment between LLaMa2 and Bloom.

 \end{enumerate}

 \item Logits Mapping:

 \begin{enumerate} \item Iterate through each token $t_t$ in the Bloom tokenization result.